szechy/Zchryrr/README.md

 * \#FOLLOW [username] - Follow users by request (needs authorization).
 The username should not have an @ in it

+* Testa Mode - Responds to all questions mentioning Zchryrr with a "Nope!
+Chuck Testa!"
+Can be toggled with \#TESTA

 How Can I Use Zchryrr?
 --------------------------------

-To actually use Zchryrr, you'll need to have your own Twitter account (unless you want to run this on your prmiary account, which I do not recommend).
+To actually use Zchryrr, you'll need to have your own Twitter account (unless you want to run this on your primary account, which I do not recommend).
 I'll trust you can figure out how to make a Twitter account.

 Next, head over to [dev.twitter.com](http://www.dev.twitter.com/) and sign in to your new Twitter account.
 Under the drop down of your name, click "My applications"